lindabutler/LegionLegendaryTracker/README.md

 # LegionLegendaryTracker
-World of Warcraft Addon for tracking legendary drop chances in Legion.
+World of Warcraft Addon for tracking legendary drop chances (how often you could have gotten a legendary item) in Legion.

 Tracks drop chances from: